Are you at least 21 years of age or hold a valid medical marijuana card?

 Now that the older generation that grew up believing the sensationalization they saw in Reefer Madness is dwindling, and as more states legalize marijuana for medical and recreational use, public opinion on cannabis is changing.
 According to a Pew Research survey conducted in April 2021, only 8% of U.S. adults say marijuana should not be legal.
 Additionally, 31% of Americans believe in the legalization of marijuana for medical use, while 60% are on board for medical and recreational legalization.

 As someone who wrote about why the United States government should legalize marijuana for every term paper she could (in high school and college), these statistics make my soul happy.
+Despite the rampant marijuana propaganda from years ago, Americans are starting to better understand the medical benefits of this plant.
 Seeing the number of Americans who believe that marijuana should be legal more than double between 2000 and 2019 is incredible.

 Federal legalization of marijuana would not only stop the push and pull between state legalization and federal regulations that make legal dispensary banking difficult, but it would also allow for more cannabis research.
-In-depth scientific studies of the medical benefits of marijuana would be helpful for patients that are researching treatment options.
+In-depth scientific studies of the medical benefits of marijuana would be helpful for patients that are researching treatment options and those still biased by marijuana propaganda.
 Having this research available for doctors would help alleviate the Reefer Madness stigma in the medical community.
 Learn more about the pending federal legalization of marijuana in our previous post.

 As the Silent Generation population naturally declines and the younger generation’s acceptance of medical marijuana becomes more mainstream, governmental agencies will be forced to listen to popular opinion.
 At least, that’s what I hope happens.